getodk/aggregate/README.md

 * If you are having problems with hung Tomcat/Jetty processes, try running the `appStop` Gradle task to stop running all instances.

-* If you're using Chrome, and are seeing blank pages or refreshing not working, access Aggregate with the dev tools window open.
-Then, in the Network tab, check `Disable cache`.
+* If you're using Chrome and are seeing blank pages or refreshing not working, connect to Aggregate with the dev tools window open.
+Then in the `Network` tab, check `Disable cache`.